ClementNerma/Rave/docs/books/hybrid.md

 ### Vocabulary

-Here is a list of terms used in SilverNight.
+Here is an array of terms used in SilverNight.
 Most of them are unknown for you at the moment, but this section aims to provide a way to clearly know the meaning of each term.
 Don't hesitate to go back there if you forgot the meaning of a term.

 #### About concepts

 * A **block keyword**, or **block name**, is the name of a block (like `for` or `while`)
 * A **block head** is the head of a block, written between `()` parenthesis ; its syntax depends on the the block it is used with
-* A **block** is the combination of a block keyword, eventually a block head, an opening bracket `{`, a list of instructions called the **body**, and a closing bracket `}`
+* A **block** is the combination of a block keyword, eventually a block head, an opening bracket `{`, an array of instructions called the **body**, and a closing bracket `}`
 * An **inline block** is an inline variant of a block, with a syntax depending on the used block
 * A **directive** is an indicator to change the default behaviour of a part of the code at build time